esterpantaleo/etymology/etytree/README.md

 ## TO DO
 * collapsing not working for mindmaps

-* tooltip gets translated when zooming
+* tooltip gets spatially translated when zooming

 * in disambiguation pages, translation jumps?